I seem to have been born with an artistic desire, and fortunately was given many opportunities to cultivate it!

 I remember making silly Weiner dogs out of Sculpey clay for people and making a sleigh and reindeer as a gift for Santa.
 I remember being really satisfied with trying to copy this master painting of a landscape in 4th grade with pastels.
 I thought I was doing a really good job at drawing just like the painter painted.
 I remember trying to draw reflections in art class and relishing the challenge.

-I was so fortunate to have so many opportunities to create as a kid, because I think it was all practice for what I want to do now.
+I was so fortunate to have so many opportunities to create as a kid, because I think it was all practice for what I do now.

 I was an artist as a child, but also a perfectionist.
 I wanted to get things right, and I loved school as a place where things were clearly marked as right or wrong.
-That side of me is the side that loved math and science, and the side that chose to go into engineering school -- twice.
-But, I love that side of me, because it’s also that side that says, “You need to practice drawing the figure, Anne,” and, “You need to practice drawing or painting everyday and nail these techniques, Anne.”
-It’s the side of me that relishes those really challenging studies, the side that wants to know how to paint figures accurately so that I can be fully present and creative when I am actually working on representing someone’s essence on canvas.
+That side of me is the side that loved math and science, and the side that chose to get two engineering degrees - I now write software for Twitter’s Developer APIs.

 I also just love to tickle the mind with silliness and whimsy